-Read our booking guide for more on how to find the best tours:
+Read the booking guide below for more on how to find the best and cheapest tours:

 After the Amazon, you can fly back to La Paz or straight down to Uyuni.
 And once you arrive in Uyuni, it’s time to end this epic South America trip with one of the best tours on the whole continent.